 A common question is, "Does the match count in your employee campaign?"
 Unfortunately it does not, but it does help us reach the community challenge and receive additional funds.

 For complete details on how the challenge works and our other challenges available, click here.

 A. We encourage you to report your special events right after they are completed, so you don't keep cash in your desk.
 Click here to request a bag for the cash that you receive and print a campaign report.
-After completing the report (see below for instructions), you can drop off the report and money at TAUW, 1430 S. Boulder; call your campaign staff or LE for pick-up, or e-mail email@example.com.
+After completing the report (see below for instructions), you can drop off the report and money at TAUW, 1430 S. Boulder; call your campaign staff or CF for pick-up, or e-mail firstname.lastname@example.org.